rewindbitcoin/watchtower/README.md

   - This transaction must pay to at least one authorized address
   - Authorized addresses are stored in a separate database (`{networkId}.sqlite`)
   - This prevents spam registrations by requiring a payment to use the service
+  - Each commitment can only be used for one vault ID
+  - When a trigger transaction is detected, it's verified to be spending from the commitment
+  - If the trigger is not spending from the commitment, the alert is not sent

 - **Responses:**
   - `200 OK`: Registration successful